Style guide for Australiana magazine

 We cannot change it once it is in print so the editor will help you improve your contribution.
 Where required, articles may be peer-reviewed, when we seek the advice of other experts in the field.
 We can be flexible in interpreting the "rules" below, but we try to be consistent.TEXT

 - We prefer text in digital format.
-Save text and captions in Microsoft Word on disc or email to email@example.com.
+Save text and captions in Microsoft Word on disc, memory stick or email to email@example.com.

 - Formatting: keep formatting simple.
 The editor will edit and re-format your article.
 Our designer will lay out your article, so you do not need to design it yourself.
 You may send a document with embedded images for use as a guide to image placement if you wish, but embedded images are rarely suitable for reproduction.

-- Writing style: use active rather than passive voice, simple rather than complex words, descriptive rather than vague adjectives, and avoid meaningless expressions and circumlocutions (eg avoid "general public", "it is generally believed" and my pet hate "it is interesting to note that").
+- Writing style: use active rather than passive voice, simple rather than complex words, descriptive rather than vague adjectives, and avoid meaningless expressions and circumlocutions (eg avoid "general public", "it is generally believed" and "it is interesting to note that").
 Please don't use words that make us run to the dictionary every few lines, but if they are technical terms, explain them.
+Use contemporary English, never archaic words and construction (except in quotes).

 - Print-outs: are necessary only if you cannot send digital text in Word.
 We can scan a high quality printout.
 Number the pages and keep a copy.